conradtchan/starfit/README.md

 ![GitHub commits since latest release (by SemVer including pre-releases)](https://img.shields.io/github/commits-since/conradtchan/starfit/latest/master?include_prereleases)
 ![GitHub Release Date](https://img.shields.io/github/release-date/conradtchan/starfit)

 Python package for matching stellar abundance measurements against a database of model stellar explosions.
-Based on the [old IDL code](https://2sn.org/starfit/).
+Based on the [old IDL code](https://2sn.org/starfit/) by [Alexander Heger](https://2sn.org).

 StarFit can match combined abundances of multiple models.
-For single stars and combinations of two stars, a complete search can be found.
-For three or more stars, the problem is extremely expensive, so a [Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) is used to find an approximate solution.
+For single stars and combinations of multiple stars, a complete search can be found.
+For three or more stars, the problem is extremely expensive, so a [Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) has been implemented by Conrad Chan to efficiently find an approximate solution.

 An online interface (with a subset of functionality) is available at [starfit.org](https://starfit.org).